davirus1214/WindowsDriversWorkshop/Samples/week-3-4/README.md

 # KMDF Process Power Driver Sample

+This driver is a modification of the sample driver provided by Pavel Yosifovich in the video [""Windows Drivers Internals" workshop by Pavel Yosifovich"](https://www.youtube.com/watch?v=qtklO16zttE).

 The current driver sample allows opening a handle to any process without restrictions, displaying the list of modules contained within that process.
 To use the driver, a client application has been created which runs from the console, passing the process ID as an argument.

 ## ProcessPower